JingyunLiu663/new-york-taxi-IB-resignation-rate/README.md

 Investment bank locations.csv: We identified 16 investment banks in New York (including branches).
 GPS data comes from Google map, which you can use to locate these investment banks.

+### Stock Price Data
+This stock price data was collected using Yahoo!Finance's API.
+However, not all the data for UBS is available on Yahoo!Finance, so additional data was collected and kept in "UBSG_historical_price.csv".